How Long Do I Have to Pay Alimony?

 Determining the Length of Your Alimony Payments

-In Massachusetts, general term alimony is the concept.
+In Massachusetts, general term alimony is a concept.
 The law gives the courts guidance and is tiered by the time you have been married.
 It is based on one’s ability and need to pay.
-Alimony is meant to allow both spousal parties to exist on even footing.
-As such, there is no one period of time that works for everyone and is rather based on circumstances.
+In alimony, there is no one period of time that works for everyone, it is based on circumstances.

 Types of Alimony in Massachusetts